top of page

 Can You Eat Food Safely After the Expiration Date?

 We first find out what an expiration date means.
 The “expiration date” is not defined by the US Food and Drug Administration, and the government law does not generally regulate it, except for infant formula and baby foods.
 For these two categories, supermarkets are forbidden to sell the products past their expiration dates.
 Then who sets the expiration dates for the rest?
 It is the manufacturer who determines the dates.
 They are for the food's best quality.
-When you buy a food item and find it spoiled before the expiration date, the manufacturer is typically responsible.
+When you buy an item and find it spoiled before the expiration date, the manufacturer is typically responsible for a replacement.

 So expiration dates are not the same for food products from different manufacturers.
 It is because these dates are indicators of quality, not safety.
 “Best if used by” suggests when a product will be at its best quality or flavor.
 “Sell by” is advised for the store on how long to display the item.
 “Use by” is recommended for the food at peak quality.
 These labels are not safety indicators for consumers.